mgoo/WarMages/README.md

 - CodeLint
     - to set the default styles [Follow this tutorial](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse) the xml file can be found in codecheck/intellij-java-google-style.xml.
-    - Check the linting by running the lint gradle command
+    - Check the linting by running the `Check (Test + Lint)` build configuration in intellij, or by running `./gradlew lint`

 #### Using the University Computers